nickwynja/deploysecondcrack/README.markdown

     sudo service dropbox start

-This will start up the Dropbox daemon and even though you'll get a "FAILED" message, everything should be working fine.
+This will start up the Dropbox daemon that runs in the background.

 ## 4. Start Apache

-Now that everything is in place, lets restart Apache with the command `sudo service httpd start`.
+Fire up Apache and you're done!

+    sudo service httpd start`